-HCCC students will follow these criterias:
+HCCC students will follow these criteria's:

-- 1. Geriatric/Pediatric & Surgical (age 6 or younger) categories are completed after body system is taught. - 2.
-All Simulations begin in Fifth semester Feb 15 -- 6 months before program completion - 3.
-No more than 10 exams can be performed - 4.
+- 1. Geriatric/ Pediatric & Surgical (age 6 or younger) categories are completed after body system is taught. - 2.
+All Simulations begin in Fifth Semester-Mid-February- 6 months before program completion - 3.
+No more than 10 exams can be performed via simulation - 4.
 All Simulations are evaluated by Faculty C.I.'s only - 5.
-Advanced Modalities (CT, IR, Mammo, MRI) begin in Senior year; Continuals begin in Fourth Semester - 6.
+Advanced Modalities (CT, IR, Mammo, MRI) begin in Summer 2; Continuals begin in Fourth Semester - 6.
 Timely completion of semester CCE's affects your Clinical Education Performance Eval.
 Grade - 7.
 Passing grade for Lab Evals= 85%; for all Clinical Competency Evals= 90% - 8.
-Student's 1 Direct Patient Performance must be initialed by RT on Individual CCE Record - 9.
-Community Service mandatory completion by the end of RAD 208
+One (1) Direct Patient Performance must be documented by an RT on Individual CCE Record prior to ICCE

+DIDACTIC COURSE

-DIDACTIC COURSE CLINICAL COMPETENCY EVALUATION Time Frame
+CLINICAL COMPETENCY EVALUATION Time Frame